top of page

 The classic angsty novel about how far one will go to stay young.
 Book review of Oscar Wilde's The Picture of Dorian Gray.
 4/5 stars.

-Good Food, Good Story: a review of The Kamogawa Food Detectives
+Good Food, Good Story: a Review of The Kamogawa Food Detectives by Hisashi Kashiwai

 The Kamogawa Food Detectives by Hisashi Kashiwai is a delightful story about how good food brings people together.
 3/5 stars.